IWNMWE/deepfalcon-task/task_1_VAE/README.md

 2. The latent space size was varied across experiments, with values ranging from 16 to 256.
 3. Beta-VAE experiments were performed, where the KL divergence term was weighted using a β factor to encourage disentanglement.
 4. Beta schedulers were implemented to gradually increase the β value during training.
-5. Different convolutional layer depths were experimented with to balance model complexity and reconstruction quality.
+5. Experiments with different model depths and output activation functions (e.g., ReLU, Leaky ReLU) were conducted.

 ## Inferences